bcround/Learn_RN/README.md

   - how to setup firebase for both ios and android
   - Useful library for firebase in react-native -> `@react-native-firebase` and add `/app`, `/firestore`, `/storage`, or what firebase service you wanna use at the end of `@react-native-firebase` but `app` is essential
   - Follow steps that are provided by firebase web page for Android, and for IOS, after you download `GoogleService-Info.plist` and put it into ios folder, follow steps in react native firebase official documentation.
+  ---
   - ***Useful Info for Form, TextInput***
     - To hide password in `TextInput`, set `secureTextEntry` props to be true.
     - Better UX for email input, use ```autoCapitalize="none" autoCorrect={false} autoCompleteType="email" keyboardType="email-address"``` props.
       - Most of props' names above are self-explanatory. `keyboardType="email-address` shows `@` in keyboard so that user don't need to press special characters button to choose `@`.
+    - `returnKeyType=` props on `TextInput` determines how the return key should look.
+  ---
+  - `ActivityIndicator` component shows a spinner.
+  ---
+  - ***FireStore***
+    - collection reference has a method called `add` which creates an unique id automatically.
+If you want to set an id manually, you can use `yourCollectionReference.doc(yourId).set()`.
+  ---
+  - if login is successful, user would see MainTab screen first, but you can't just use `navigate` or `push` method to show MainTab screen.
+Because, in screen stack, there is still SignIn screen or SetUpProfile screen so if user swipe screen on IOS or press back button in Android, it will show previous screen.
+    - To handle this situation, you can remove some unnecessary screen from RootStack, if some specific conditions are met.(e.g. if this state exists, then show this screen, otherwise show other screens.
+  - Libraries for images(camera) -> `react-native-image-picker` or `@react-native-community/cameraroll`
+    - In `@react-native-community/cameraroll`, it doesn't show native UI for picking images.
+You can build your own UI for picking images using react-native.
+    - For IOS to use `react-native-image-picker`, you need to edit `ios/{projectname}/Info.plist` file.
+  - In `react-native-image-picker`
+    - Use `launchCamera(options, callback)`, when you need to use a photo taken by camera right away/
+    - Use `launchImageLibrary(options, callback)`, when you need to pick images from gallery.
+    - For Android, if you use Google Photo, you need to set `includeBase64` option to be true.
+Because, later when you upload a photo, there might be a permission error when reading a file from uri directly.
+Therefore, for andriod, encode image to base64 and when upload, use the value that is encoded in base64 to process uploading.
+  - how to use firebase storage
 </details>